-SWK4120 Integrative Seminar in Social Work 4 semester hours This course further facilitates the student's integration of classroom field learning.
-It emphasizes improved handling of oneself and the overall development of practice competence as well as the middle and the ending phases of intervention with families, individuals, groups and communities.
+SWK4120 Integrative Seminar in Social Work 4 semester hours This course further facilitates the student's integration of classroom and field learning.
+It emphasizes improved demonstration of the social work professional role(s) and the overall development of practice competence as well as the middle and the ending phases of intervention with families, individuals, groups and communities.
 A continued focus on ethical considerations; theory and skill development, the development of the student's own practice theory are addressed.
 Prerequisites: SWK4110; majors only.
 Co-requisite: SWK4220.